 Tired of dragging out the hose every day or letting your sprinkler cool off the sidewalk?
 The following tips can help you water much less—and more wisely.

 Select.
 An improperly scheduled irrigation controller can waste water and money.
-Update your system’s watering schedule with the seasons, or select a WaterSense labeled controller to take the guesswork out of scheduling.
+Update your system’s watering schedule to align with the seasons, or select a WaterSense labeled weather based irrigation controller to take the guesswork out of scheduling.

 If water begins to pool, turn off your sprinkler to prevent overwatering and runoff.
-Watering plants, including turfgrass, too much or too frequently can drown plants or result in shallow roots.
+Watering plants or grass too frequently can drown plants or result in shallow roots.
 Overwatering can lead to a host of other problems including weed growth, disease, fungus, and stormwater runoff that pollutes local waterways with fertilizers and pesticides.
 Remember, most of your plants will need less water than your turfgrass.

 When the rain does come, saving water from storms is a great way to supplement your efficiency measures.
 Rain barrels or cisterns can be used to harvest rain water for irrigation and other outdoor water uses.
-Check with your local water utility for possible product rebates.
+Commercial rooftop collection systems are available, but simply diverting your downspout into a covered barrel is an easy, low-cost approach.
+Some states might have laws that prohibit collection of rainwater, so be sure to check with your state's water resource agency before implementing a rainwater collection system.

 Manage Your Irrigation System

-While up to 90 percent of the water used outdoors is for irrigation, having a beautiful landscape doesn't have to mean using a lot of water.
-Watering by hand is most efficient, but if your home is one of the more than 13.5 million with an in-ground irrigation system, try some of these simple strategies to reduce your water waste and protect the environment.
+If your home is one of the more than 13.5 million with an in-ground irrigation system, try some of these simple strategies to reduce your water waste and protect the environment.
+Having a beautiful landscape doesn’t have to mean using a lot of water.

 Look for the label.
 WaterSense labels irrigation controllers, a type of "smart" irrigation control technology that uses local weather data to determine whether your sprinkler system needs to turn on.
 WaterSense labeled controllers can help you save water, time, and money when compared to use of a conventional controller.
 Learn more about the ins and outs of upgrading your system with this smarter technology.

 Adjust your irrigation system often.
-Get to know the settings on your irrigation controller and, if you haven't upgraded to a weather-based controller, adjust its watering schedule regularly to conform to seasonal weather conditions.
-A good rule of thumb—when you adjust your thermostat due to seasonal temperature changes, adjust your irrigation controller watering schedule as well.
+Get to know the settings on your irrigation controller and, if you haven't upgraded to a weather-based controller, adjust its watering schedule regularly according to seasonal weather conditions.
+A good rule of thumb: when you adjust your thermostat due to seasonal temperature changes, adjust your irrigation controller watering schedule as well.

-Schedule each individual zone in your irrigation system to account for the type of sprinkler; sun or shade exposure; and type of plants and soil in the specific area.
+Play "zone" defense.
+Schedule each individual zone in your irrigation system to account for the type of sprinkler, sun or shade exposure, and type of plants and soil in the specific area.
 The same watering schedule rarely applies to all zones in the system.

+Check for WaterSense!
 A certified irrigation professional can design, install, maintain, or audit your system to ensure you're using the proper amount of water to support a healthy landscape.
-Ask if your irrigation contractor is certified through a WaterSense labeled program, a mark of distinction that means he or she has been certified through a program that focuses on water efficiency.
+Ask if your irrigation contractor is certified by a WaterSense labeled program.

+Use smart(er) technologies.
 Consider installing other water-saving technologies such as soil moisture sensors, efficient sprinkler heads, and micro or drip irrigation to get the most out of your irrigation system.
-Drip irrigations systems, for example, use between 20 to 50 percent less water than conventional pop-up sprinkler systems.
-Installing a drip irrigation system can save 30,000 gallons per year when compared to a traditional pop-up irrigation system.